dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-pify.md

 layout: post
 categories: node.js
 id: 159
-updated: 2018-02-27 18:45:10
+updated: 2018-02-28 17:23:05
-version: 1.0
+version: 1.1
 ---

 When making a node.js project, many methods in the node.js core work by giving a callback that will return an error, or what it is that you want from the method.
 It may be desireable to have these methods return promises instead to be used as a means to work with the method.
-I could juts do sso with the Promise constructor, but [pify](https://www.npmjs.com/package/pify) is a nice little project that can help to make quick work of this.
+I could juts do so with the Promise constructor, but [pify](https://www.npmjs.com/package/pify) is a nice little project that can help to make quick work of this.

 <!-- more -->